This Article Of Reducing Monthly Student Loan Debt Was UPDATED And PUBLISHED On March 30th, 2020

 Debt can be forgiven after 25 years, although this may be a taxable event (forgiven debt can be counted as income).

 Reducing Monthly Student Loan Debt On Government And Conventional Loans

-Under HUD Guidelines, all government and conventional loan programs with the exception of VA Loans does not exempt deferred student loans that has been deferred 12 or more months.
+Under HUD Guidelines, all government and conventional loan programs with the exception of VA Loans do not exempt deferred student loans that have been deferred for 12 or more months.

 - Income Based Repayment Plans (IBR) that reports to all three credit bureaus are allowed on Conventional Loans

 - FHA and USDA requires 1.0% of outstanding student balance to be used as a hypothetical monthly debt

 - VA allows deferred student loans that are deferred for longer than 12 months to be exempt from DTI Calculations